TrevorJulga/Stat-172-Final-Project/README.md

 The model was tested using another subset of CPS data to ensure accuracy.

 #### Predictions with ACS Data:
-The tested model was applied to the ACS data to predict food insecurity levels at the county level.
+The tested model was applied to the ACS data to predict food insecurity at the county level.

 #### Variable Selection:
 Our selected predictors for food insecurity are: